-I have been lucky in my career and life to have supported people, to empower then to take control of their lives, to acknowledge their wonderful unique self.
+I’ve been lucky in my career and life to have supported people, to empower then to take control of their lives, to acknowledge their wonderful unique self.
 I have worked as a coach, mentor, mediator, counsellor and volunteer across a wide sector.
 I have seen men shift their negative belief about themselves, to overcome their fears, to reduce the feelings of being stressed-out and overwhelmed to live a much happier life.

 Being brought up to believe showing emotions was bad.
 It took me some time before I realised that if I asked for help from the right people then great change could happen and it has done.
 Some people will never seek help and will continue to struggle throughout their lives moving away from the things they want in life, not running towards the things they want in life.
 When my parents eventually split up, my dad apologised for his behaviour and I saw the loving, caring and supportive man my dad truly is, that was hard to see when he and my mum were together.
 We have become very close.
-Although it was a difficult time for both of my parents, my mum was more settled, and the environment at home calmed down for my mum, myself and my siblings.
-He is proof that people can change, that men can change in an environment that is free for them to flourish and be their true self.
+Although it was a difficult time for both of my parents, my mum was more settled, and the environment at home calmed down for her, myself and my siblings one dad had moved out.
+He is proof that people can change, that men can change too, in an environment that is free for them to flourish and be their true self.

-- Professional Diploma in Psychotherapeutic Counselling Practice
+Professional Diploma in Psychotherapeutic Counselling Practice

-- NLP Master Practitioner and Hypnotherapist
+NLP Master Practitioner and Hypnotherapist

-- NVQ in Advice and Guidance
+NVQ in Advice and Guidance

-- Diploma in Life Coaching
+Diploma in Life Coaching

-- Stress Management Consultant
+Stress Management Consultant